israveri/bootstrap/README.md

 # Running

+To setup the script you first need to install all dependencies:

+    # bundle install

-The simplest way to install everything:
+After that, the simplest way to install everything:

     # ./setup all